-If you’re new to sports betting, it’s crucial that you get betting odds explained properly before placing a real money bet.
-Surprisingly, many top sportsbooks don’t explain how to use betting odds.
+If you’re new to sports betting, it’s crucial that you understand betting odds properly before putting real money on the line.
+Surprisingly, many top sportsbooks don’t explain how to use betting odds but, thankfully, our experts have done the hard work for you.

 If you want sports betting odds explained, you’ve come to the right place.
 Sports betting odds are used by bookmakers to show what they think the probability of an event happening is.
 They also offer you a chance to gamble on that probability.